 - Lead climbing involves tall walls of varied angles and forms, the climber starts tied into the rope at the bottom of the climb and clips the rope into quickdraws as they climb upwards.

 - Speed climbing is ultimately a race!
 Climbers race up identical climbs on a 16m inclined wall and the first climber to the top wins.
-Gravity Worx has the only exact regulation speed climbing wall in the country.
+Gravity Worx has the exact regulation speed climbing wall as seen at the Olympics.

 These days more and more people are getting into climbing and its not just us here in Melbourne talking about it!
 Check out these news items on climbing from around the world.

 Why Rock Climbing May Be the Ultimate Full-Body Workout

 Climbing has gone from niche sport to worldwide sensation.
 What is its dizzying appeal?
 The Guardian

 Gone in seven seconds: ‘Spiderwoman’ breaks women’s climbing speed record